Reviews You Can Rely On

 Credit: Amber King

-We also put them into backpacks (filled with cold water) and put them into the sun to see how long it took for the water to heat up.
-We also stuffed the backpack with a jacket and other items you'd normally take on a backpacking trip.
+We also placed each insulating bladder into a backpack (when filled with cold water) and then exposed it to the sun to see how long it took for the water to warm up.
+Similarly, we stuffed the same backpack with a jacket and other items you'd normally take on a backpacking trip, to see how cool the water remained.
 In this test, the control (the normal bladder) and the Badlands kept water cold for about 2 hours.
 The insulated tube of the Badlands model didn't contribute to keeping the bladder itself cool.
-The HydraSleeve (after our 7-hour test) managed to keep water cold for 6 hours.
+The HydraSleeve (after our 7-hour test) successfully maintained a cold water temperature for 6 hours.
 This is 3x longer than a normal hydration system without an insulating sleeve.
 This validated our hypothesis that this hydration sleeve provides insulation that'll keep your beverages cool on the trail.

 hydration bladder - enjoy a snowy ski, without the worry of tubes freezing up with an...